-It was the early 1990’s and coffee houses like Starbucks hadn’t become popular.
+It was the early 1990s and coffee houses like Starbucks hadn’t become popular.
 In fact, Starbucks barely existed outside of Seattle.
 Since then Starbucks has grown from nothing to about 13,000 stores in the US today.
-And of course they make a premium brew along with other drinks for a premium price.
-There is no coffee savings by going there.
+And of course, they make a premium brew along with other drinks for a premium price.
+There are no coffee savings by going there.

 After turning 30 years old the world of work was starting to take a toll.
-So I started looking for ways to save money.
+So I started looking for ways to save and manage money.
 Why?
-Every dollar saved was a dollar closer to kissing “the 9-5” (actually it was more like the 24-7) grind good bye.
+Every dollar saved was a dollar closer to kissing “the 9-5” (actually it was more like the 24-7) grind goodbye.
 Consequently, that dollar or so a day looked like an opportunity.

 Remember that you get to keep every dollar you save.
 On the other hand, taxes take a cut of every extra dollar you earn.